The Bankrate promise

 A policy written to cover open perils means you are covered for any kind of peril not specifically excluded in the policy.
 Common exclusions include flood damage, sewer backups, mold or fungal damage, earthquakes and mechanical breakdowns.

-Many insurers offer endorsements, or added coverage options, that will cover some of these additional perils that might otherwise be excluded.
+Many insurers offer optional policy endorsements, or added coverage options, that will cover some of these additional perils that might otherwise be excluded.
 A common endorsement, for example, covers sewer backup damage.

-An example of a claim that an HO-5 policy might cover over an HO-3 policy would be damage from an animal not owned by an insured.
+Damage caused by an animal you don’t own is an example of a peril that an HO-3 policy would not cover but an HO-5 policy would.
 Typically, animal damage is not a named peril on an HO-3 policy, and HO-5 policies usually exclude damage from an animal owned by the policyholder.
-However, foxes, deer, raccoons and even bears can find their way into homes through door screens and pet doors, wreaking havoc.
+However, foxes, deer, raccoons and even bears can find their way into homes and wreak havoc.
+If you live somewhere this is common, you might benefit from more extensive coverage.

 Due to HO-5 policies having more stringent underwriting guidelines that not every homeowner will qualify for, it is ultimately an insurer’s call on whether an HO-5 policy is an option for you.
-If you qualify and an HO-5 policy is within your budget, it is important to note that it will give you more extensive coverage for your personal property than an HO-3 policy.
-However, if you do not have the budget for the additional coverage or if you do not qualify for or require the additional coverage for your personal property, an HO-3 policy may be sufficient.
+If you qualify and an HO-5 policy is within your budget, keep in mind that it might give you more extensive coverage for your personal property than an HO-3 policy.
+However, if you do not have the budget for the additional coverage, do not need it or do not qualify for an HO-5 policy, an HO-3 policy may be sufficient.

 Frequently asked questions